elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/fair-generics/topics/3-data-life-cycle-and-FAIR-from-start.md

       activities: "**Read and Think about the FAIR article**\n\nPrior to the session, participants will read the foundational 2016 paper by Wilkinson, Dumontier, et al. and **identify** the core distinctions between 'human-readable' data and 'machine-actionable' data as defined by the authors.&#x20;\n\n**The cited article is the following:**\n\nWilkinson, M. D., Dumontier, M., Aalbersberg, I. J., Appleton, G., Axton, M., Baak, A., ... & Mons, B. (2016).
 The FAIR Guiding Principles for scientific data management and stewardship.\_*Scientific data*,\_*3*(1), 1-9.\n\nThe Lesson will start with the teacher asking questions in the PBL (Problem Based Learning) style.&#x20;"
       time: '45'
       type: Reading
       level: beginner
+  during:
+    - learning_outcome: 2
+      activities: >-
+        **Exercise:**

+        **Describing the Data Life Cycle**

+        * **The Launch & Grouping:**

+        * **3 minutes.**

+        Break the room into trios.
+Instruct them to choose one person in their group to act as the "Synthesizer" who will speak to the room later.
+        Share the link to your electronic whiteboard board.

+        * **Individual Sticky Note Brainstorm:**

+        * **5 minutes.**

+        Ask each participant to think about *their own current research data*.
+        On their own individual digital sticky notes, they write down 2–3 specific tasks, tools, or data types they use.

+        * **The Collaborative Sort (Column Dragging):**

+        * **7 minutes.**

+        As a group, participants drag their sticky notes into the 5 columns on the board.
+They must discuss *why* a certain step belongs under "Analysis" versus "Archival."

+        * **The Group Synthesis:**

+        * **5 minutes.**

+        The designated Synthesizer from each group looks at their column or board zone and identifies **one common thread**
+      time: 20 minutes
+      type: Open Discussion
+      level: beginner
 ---
 ## Topic, definition and scope